English Reports

 The English Reports is a collection of judgments of the higher English courts between 1220 and 1866.

 Overview

-The reports are a selection of most nominate reports of judgments of the higher English courts between 1220 and 1866.
+The reports are a selection of most nominate reports of judgments of the higher English courts between 1220 and 1873.
 They reproduce many reports not from their original editions but from dependable, although not always verbatim, later editions and give a nominate report citation.

 It was published in 178 volumes gradually from 1900 to 1932 by Stevens & Sons in London and by William Green & Sons in Edinburgh.

 Citation of these reports

-For citation in most Commonwealth countries it is cited in written form as E.R., as in Planché v.
-Colburn (1831) 131 E.R.
-305. Sometimes the original nominate report citation is also used in parallel.
+For citation in most Commonwealth countries it is cited in written form as "ER", as in Planché v Colburn (1831) 131 ER 305.
+Sometimes the original nominate report citation is also used in parallel.

 The compendium is sometimes cited in U.S. courts, where it is normally cited by using the original nominate report citation then Eng.
 Rep., as in Planché v.
 Colburn, 8 Bing.
 14, 131 Eng.
 Rep. 305 (C.P.
 1831).